 While venturing on this side of Rome you should also see the other sites listed below.
 With them, you will gain a full scope of how the Romans truly lived.
 Rome is a city built on top of itself, over and over again.

 These landmarks will better help you understand the Roman way and give you some amazing pictures in the process.

 - Roman Forum

 - Palatine Hill

-If you are like me and want a more local experience; grabbing dinner and drinks in the Trastevere district would be the perfect way to end your day.
-Trastevere is young, hip, bustling at night with lots of bars and restaurants that won’t disappoint.
+If you are like me and want a more local experience.
+Grabbing dinner and drinks in the Trastevere district would be the perfect way to end your day.
+Trastevere is young, hip, and bustling at night with lots of bars and restaurants that won’t disappoint.

-Day 3 – can be a full day experience
+Day 3 in Italy – can be a full-day experience

-Start with the Vatican Museums on the northern side of the city-state and make your way to the Sistine Chapel which is only accessible through the museums as it can’t be viewed on its own.
+Start with the Vatican Museums on the northern side of the city-state and make your way to the Sistine Chapel.
+Note that it is only accessible through the museums as it can’t be viewed on its own.
 From there St. Peter’s is on the southern side and can be viewed without cost.

-Vatican City can be a full day experience, my only parting words are be watchful of what day you plan to visit as the Pope gives a Papal Address on Wednesday and an Angelus on Sundays making the crowds substantial.
+Vatican City can be a full-day experience.
+My only parting words are to be watchful of what day you plan to visit as the Pope gives a Papal Address on Wednesday and an Angelus on Sundays making the crowds substantial.

 - Vatican Museums